-- Minwax Water Based Polyurethane or Minwax Polyurethane – If you are painting a high traffic piece such as a table, chairs, or a coffee table, it’s probably wise to add a protective coating or two.
+- Water-Based Polyurethane or Minwax Polyurethane – If you are painting a high traffic piece such as a table, chairs, or a coffee table, it’s probably wise to add a protective coating or two.
 If you just painted a stunning piece in a light color, do not reach for regular polyurethane unless you want your stunning white to look like someone peed on it in a few months.
-Oil based polyurethane will yellow over time.
-Only use water based top coats over light colors.
-For dark colors, I use the standard polyurethane and not the water based.
+Oil-based polyurethane will yellow over time.
+Only use water-based topcoats over light colors.
+For dark colors, I use the standard polyurethane and not the water-based.
 I also use both of these in the wipe on formula and it takes more applications but also gets the job done.

 - Dewalt Screwdriver – I just got this guy for Christmas last year and so far, he’s my new fave.
 I love this thing.
 It takes some getting used to on how to operate it, but my life would’ve been so much easier the past several years if I had owned this.
 Old screws can be very difficult to get out.
 I use a drill sometimes and it’s often not able to get into the spaces I need.
 Plus it’s heavy.
 This screwdriver works with the rotation of your hand and it rotates to get into tight spaces.

 - Nitrile Gloves – These are a must.
 We always have these on hand.
 Pretty self-explanatory, but unless you want to be covered in paint/stain, wear the gloves.